 - They do not present any real risk of flight.

 Pursuant to the case of United Mexican States v Cabal (2001) CLR 165, the onus is on the accused person to satisfy the Court of these factors.
 The High Court in Cabal also identified that there is a presumption that a person facing extradition is a flight risk.

 However, there have been cases that have highlighted the combination of circumstances that can support a grant of bail and bail has been granted in extradition cases, albeit rarely.
-We are one such firm that has accomplished bail in extradition cases, with the support of experienced counsel briefed by our office in these cases.
+We are one such firm that has accomplished bail in extradition cases.
+Our bail application lawyers had the support of experienced counsel briefed by our office in these cases.
 Notwithstanding the restrictions and hurdles, bail is always a matter of discretion and our office is able to work quickly and thoroughly to prepare bail applications in circumstances of extradition.
 There has also been, in many ways, a shift in the bail situation as a result of the COVID-19 environment and the challenges to international travel.
 If yourself or a loved one is facing extradition internationally, please contact our office urgently to discuss your situation and to receive advice in relation to your options.

 A person can be extradited interstate, where a warrant is executed in the requesting state and the person is apprehended in the other state.
 The person may be apprehended by a member of the police force in the state within which the person was found (ie Victoria Police), a Sheriff of Victoria or his/her officers, or a member or special member of the Australian Federal Police.
 Concerningly, it is not necessary for the apprehending officer to produce the warrant when the person is apprehended.
 A person may also be apprehended, released and re-apprehended under the same warrant.
 Although, the warrant must be produced when the person is re-apprehended (if that occurs).